 - BS in Mathematical Sciences: Actuarial Sciences

-The Mathematics Department offers students the potential to engage in research with professors whose research interests cover a range of topics.
+The Department of Mathematics and Statistics offers students the potential to engage in research with professors whose research interests cover a range of topics.

 Some courses to consider in your first year:

 After You Graduate

 Students who major in mathematics gain mathematical reasoning and analytical skills that are beneficial in a broad range of careers.
 For example, in addition to educators (teachers and professors) at all levels, mathematics majors can pursue careers in data analysis, software development, national security, medicine and scientific research.

 Mathematics majors who specialize in actuarial science commonly find employment within insurance companies, consulting firms, federal and state insurance departments, universities, banks, investment firms, large corporations and public accounting firms.